Grilled Swordfish

 FAQ (Frequently Asked Questions)

-• How long should the griddle, grill, pan, or casserole be heated?
+• How long should the grill, griddle, pan, or casserole be heated?

-Avoid flipping the swordfish pieces too soon.
+Avoid flipping the swordfish slices too early.

 • Can I use frozen swordfish?